Macro Lens

 The problem most investors can't solve alone

 Every weekday morning, professional investors at Goldman Sachs and Bridgewater Associates walk into trading floors with twelve monitors in front of them, terabytes of historical price data, and a team of analysts whose only job is to interpret what's happening across two dozen interconnected market indicators.
-They have Bloomberg terminals that cost $24,000 a year.
+They have Bloomberg terminals that cost roughly $32,000 a year.
 They have proprietary models that took decades to build.
 They have something most retail investors don't: a calibrated read of where the market actually is.

 The rest of us read a headline that says "Fed signals possible rate cut" or "VIX spikes 18%" or "Yields invert again" and have no honest way to translate that into "should I be worried, or is this the noise that gets generated every day on a normal market that's fine?"